 The mission of the Faculty Mentor Program is to encourage faculty-student interaction outside-the-classroom through mentoring relationships that improve academic achievement, increase student retention rates, and improve the graduation rates of educationally disadvantaged students.

-The Faculty Mentor Program is geared for students who are first generation college students.
-To join FMP it’s simple and easy, fill out the Protege Application and email it to Dr. Clarissa Lonn-Nichols, at firstname.lastname@example.org, or drop it off to Dr. Lonn-Nichols, located in the Office of Student Leadership and Development, University Student Union Building, room 103.
+The Faculty Mentor Program is for undergraduate students who are first generation college students.
+To join FMP it’s simple and easy, fill out the Protege Application and email it to Dr. Clarissa Lonn-Nichols, at firstname.lastname@example.org, or drop it off at the Office of Student Leadership and Development, University Student Union Building, room 103.
 Students applying to the program during the fall semester must do so by the first Monday in November.
 Students applying to the program during the spring spring semester must do so by the first Monday in March.

 Faculty Mentor Program is a part of the Office of Student Leadership and Development, located in the University Student Union (USU), room 103.